sisinflab/warprec/warprec/recommenders/README.md

 from warprec.recommenders.base_recommender import ItemSimRecommender, Recommender
 ```

-The **Recommender** interface is gonna be sufficient for any kind of recommender model, **ItemSimRecommender** is a special interface used by models that learn an item similarity matrix.
+The **Recommender** interface is suitable for any type of recommender model, while **ItemSimRecommender** is a specialized interface used by models that learn an item similarity matrix.

 In this guide we will go through the implementation of the EASE model, which is a really simple model to get you started with WarpRec interfaces.
 As you know, EASE learns an item similarity matrix, but in this case we will use the base interface **Recommender**.